RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	elasticity	refers	to	the	ability	of	a	cloud	system to	dynamically	change	the	resources	available	to	a	system	or application	based	on	its	current	needs;	it	does	not	pertain	to	the auditing	or	evaluation	of	controls	in	any	way.

-### Question # 37 - Which	security	certification	serves	as	a	general	framework	that	can	beapplied	to	any	type	of	system	or	application?
+### Question # 37 - Which	security	certification	serves	as	a	general	framework	that	can	be applied	to	any	type	of	system	or	application?
 A.	ISO/IEC	27001
 B.	PCI	DSS
 C.	FIPS	140-2